seat-team-six/Tutorials/professor.md

 ```

 There's no limit in the amount of exercises or questions.
 The code provided for
 every question can be of any length.
-If the code for a specific questions contains more that one
+If the code for a specific question contains more than one
 function, the main function should be the placed first.
 Keep in mind that functions must have
 their types definitions.